This episode of Discover Austin spans the city as we discuss the major roads with peculiar and sometimes several names.

 This brings us to FM 2222, a schizophrenic road that has a variety of different names.
 When it starts around I-35, it is also known as Koenig.
 As it continues west, it changes to Allandale Road, then Northland Drive, back to just being 2222, then Bull Creek Road, back to just 2222, then finally to Bullick Hollow before ending near Lake Travis.
 It certainly isn’t the only road in Central Texas that changes names, but it sure is a fine example.

 Finally, I need to bring you up to speed with what FM and RM mean in street names.
 FM stands for Farm-to-Market and RM stands for Ranch-to-Market.
 Back in the 1940s, Texas set out to ensure there were reliable, paved roads connecting rural areas to towns and cities.
 As you have already figured out FM originated in areas with farms and RM in areas with ranches.
 Back in the 40s, many of these roads were well outside of urban areas.
 Now, of course, many have been eclipsed by cities.
 So while many roads with the FM or RM designation no longer serve their original purpose, the naming convention lingers on.

-I’m Craig Smyser, with RE/MAX Capital City, thanks for watching Discover Austin.
+I’m Craig Smyser, thanks for watching Discover Austin.